Underclassman: Production

 In June 2003, music video director Marcos Siega was announced as director of Underclassman.
 Shawn Ashmore joined the cast in August 2003.

 Reception

 Box office

 Underclassman was released on Labor Day weekend (September 2) in 2005, and performed poorly at the box office opening at number 11 with $3,393,610.
 Overall Underclassman earned just $5,655,459 against a budget of $25 million in seven weeks of release.

 Critical response

-Underclassman received universal negative reviews from critics.
-On Rotten Tomatoes, only 6% of the critics gave it positive write-ups with the consensus: "Despite the appealing presence of Nick Cannon, Underclassman is a shopworn knockoff of both Beverly Hills Cop and 21 Jump Street."
-On Metacritic the film has received 20 poor and 5 medium reviews for an overall score of 19.
+Underclassman received universally negative reviews from critics.
+On the review aggregator website Rotten Tomatoes, 6% of 83 critics' reviews are positive.
+The website's consensus reads: "Despite the appealing presence of Nick Cannon, Underclassman is a shopworn knockoff of both Beverly Hills Cop and 21 Jump Street."
+Metacritic, which uses a weighted average, assigned the film a score of 19 out of 100, based on 25 critics, indicating "Overwhelming dislike".
 Underclassman is currently the sixth worst reviewed film on Metacritic released in 2005.